-These Healthy Peanut Butter Bon Bons are perfect when you want a little bite sized treat.
+These Healthy Peanut Butter Bon Bons, aka “Copycat Reese’s Peanut Butter Eggs”, are perfect when you want a little bite sized treat.

-This would be a great recipe to use with my homemade peanut butter recipe if you have never made your own peanut butter.
+Both recipes would be great to use with my homemade peanut butter recipe if you have never made your own peanut butter.

 The organic coconut flour I use is from Tropical Traditions and comes in a 2 lb bag and is one of my favorite gluten-free flours to use.